Jayson Granger: Unicaja

 Granger played in the 2013 NBA Summer League, in July 2013, with the Boston Celtics' summer league squad, posting 6 points and 3.6 assists per game, in around 18 minutes per game, in 5 games played.
 After his contract with Estudiantes expired, he signed with the Spanish club Unicaja, later that same month, for an offer his former team couldn't match.

 Granger played in the 2014 NBA Summer League, in July 2014, with the Cleveland Cavaliers' summer league squad, where he had averages of 2.3 points and 1 assist per game, in about 9 minutes per game, in 4 games played.

 Granger was selected to the All-Spanish ACB League Team of the 2014–15 season, after being selected as one of the league's two best guards, along with Sergio Llull.
 He averaged 9.7 points, 3.3 rebounds, 5.2 assists, and 1.2 steals per game in the Spanish ACB League's regular season.
 He also played a key role in his team's run to the Spanish ACB League playoff semifinals.

 Anadolu Efes

 On 26 June 2015, Granger signed a two-year contract with the Turkish team Anadolu Efes.

 Baskonia

 On August 16, 2017, Granger signed a three-year deal with Baskonia of Liga ACB and the EuroLeague.

 Alba Berlin

-On August 1, 2020, he has signed with Alba Berlin of the Basketball Bundesliga.
+On August 1, 2020, signed a one-year contract with Alba Berlin of the Basketball Bundesliga and the EuroLeague.
+On June 11, 2021, Alba won their 10th BBL title after beating Bayern Munich 3–1 in the finals.
+Granger scored 29 points in the fourth game of the series and was named Finals MVP.